- Sort By Use

 Red Reishi, or Lingzhi (Ganoderma lucidum), is a polypore mushroom that is soft, corky, and flat; with a conspicuous red-varnished, kidney-shaped cap and, depending on specimen age, white to dull brown pores underneath.
 The Lingzhi mushroom was first used by the Chinese in the Han Dynasty (206 BCE-220 CE), and has a long history of use in traditional Chinese medicine.
 It was written about extensively in Chinese classical texts.

 Ganoderma lucidum produces a group of triterpenes, called ganoderic acids, which have a molecular structure similar to steroid hormones.
 It also contains other compounds often found in fungal materials, including polysaccharides (such as beta-glucan), coumarin, mannitol, and alkaloids.
 Fungal immunomodulatory proteins (FIPs) are bioactive ingredients within genera Ganoderma that have immune building properties.
 FIPs stimulate different cells and cellular components that enable immune response.
 Some of the molecules and cells that FIPs influence include T and B lymphocytes, natural killer cells, macrophages, and regulation of human monocyte DCs.
-Improved function of these cells will promote cytokine expression such as IL2, IL-4, and IFN-gamma which will support lymphocyte proliferation, immune cell initiation, and tumor inhibiting factors.
+Improved function of these cells will promote cytokine expression such as IL2, IL-4, and IFN-gamma which will support lymphocyte proliferation and immune cell initiation.
 Immunostimulation from FIPs could cause increased expression of costimulatory molecules and major histone complexes (MHC) which help to create a pathway for immune response to take place.

 Beta-Glugan (β-Glucan) content: 35%